mattinbits/mattinbits.github.io/_posts/2016-06-26-avoiding-mutable-types-in-akka.md

 ---
 layout: post
-title: Avoiding Mutable types in Akka - by Example
+title: Avoiding Mutable types in Akka, by Example
 ---

 Early on in my experience programming with [Akka](http://akka.io/),